chavolla/RepData_PeerAssessment1/PA1_template.md

 ```

 In the dataset were found **2304** values.

-In order to replace the missing values, it will be used the Mean value for each time interval.
+In order to replace the missing values, it is used the **Mean value for each time interval across the days**.
+It is expected that the mean is not affected, but some other minors effect could appear.
+So in order to apply this strategy the following code is implemented:

 ```r